The Best Places To Visit In Agra After Taj Mahal

 The mausoleum of Akbar at Sikandra is just 12kms from Agra.
-It is easy to reach from Agra in a very short span of time.
+It is easy to reach Agra in a very short span of time.

 Akbar’s mausoleum at Sikandra is a unique pyramidal tomb structure.
-Architectural specifications of the tomb show that the structure is a perfect blend of Hindu, Islamic, Buddhist, and Jain motives have reflected the spirit of religious toleration, which Akbar practiced during his reign.
+Architectural specifications of the tomb show that the structure is a perfect blend of Hindu, Islamic, Buddhist, and Jain motives that have reflected the spirit of religious toleration, which Akbar practiced during his reign.

-A remarkable future of this multistoried building is the presence of three-story-minarates on its four corners.
+A remarkable future of this multistoried building is the presence of three-story-minarets on its four corners.
 These minarets are worked in red sandstone with staggering trim work of marble.

 An initiative started to protect wildlife; Wildlife SOS provides shelter to dancing bears, leopards, elephants, reptiles, and too many other animals.
 This reason alone makes it one of the best places to visit in Agra.

 Wildlife SOS offers a personal two-hour pre-booked tour.
 The guided tour involves a documentary that explains the history of the dancing bears.
 It is just 30kms from Agra.

 Wildlife SOS is open seven days a week and you would have to pre-book your tour.
 The best thing about SOS is that you can interact with the bears too.